afs2015/st-louis-shag-website/README.md

 ## Running Project

+### Prerequisites
+This project requires Hugo and the Hugo theme Introduction

 ### Install Theme
 This project uses the Hugo theme [Introduction](https://github.com/victoriadrake/hugo-theme-introduction/).
 To install it run the following two commands in order: